Taranaki (National Provincial Championship)

 Taranaki (often known as the Taranaki Bulls) are a New Zealand professional rugby union team based in New Plymouth, New Zealand.
+They represent the Taranaki region and compete National Provincial Championship.
 The union was originally established in 1889, with the National Provincial Championship established in 1976.

-They now play in the reformed National Provincial Championship competition.
-They play their home games at TET Stadium & Events Centre in Inglewood and Yarrow Stadium in the Taranaki region.
+The team is governed by the Taranaki Rugby Football Union, and typically play their home games at Stadium Taranaki in New Plymouth.
 The team is affiliated with the Chiefs Super Rugby franchise.
-Their home playing colours are yellow and black.
+Their home playing colours are amber and black.

 Current squad

-The Taranaki Bulls squad for the 2022 Bunnings NPC is:
+The Taranaki Bulls squad for the 2025 Bunnings NPC is:

 Honours

-Taranaki have been overall Champions once, winning the title in 2014.
+Taranaki have been overall Champions twice, winning the title in 2014 and 2023.
+They are also the current holders of the Ranfurly Shield having won the shield during the 2024 Bunnings NPC.
 Their full list of honours include: